 The RII Track-2 FEC award amount is restricted based on the number of eligible jurisdictions participating in the project.
-If institutions from two RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1 million per year for up to four years.
-If institutions from three or more RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year for up to four years.
+If organizations from two RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1 million per year for up to four years (\$4 Million maximum).
+If organizations from three or more RII-eligible EPSCoR jurisdictions collaborate on a proposal, the award amount may not exceed \$1.5 million per year for up to four years (\$6 Million maximum).
 Program budget, number of awards and average award size/duration are subject to the quality of proposals and availability of funds.